Testing the local supervoid solution to the Hubble tension with direct distance tracers: Introduction

 While our focus is at low $z$, an important consequence of a local void model is that we expect a return to the \textit{Planck} cosmology at high $z$.
 The rate of convergence was explored in more detail by~\citet{Mazurenko_2025} in terms of $H_0 \left( z \right)$, the value of $H_0$ that would be inferred using data in a narrow redshift range centred on $z$.
 They found good agreement with the observationally inferred $H_0 \left( z \right)$~\citep{Jia_2023, Jia_2025}.
 The expectation that high redshift datasets are consistent with the \textit{Planck} cosmology can be assessed using cosmic chronometers (CCs), which have very little sensitivity to $z \la 0.3$ because the CC technique involves finding $\dot{z}$ by comparing the differential age between galaxy populations at two redshifts~\citep[][and references therein]{Moresco_2024}.
 Results using CCs combined with other uncalibrated datasets lead to $H_0$ values very close to $H_0^{\mathrm{Planck}}$ and below the local $cz'$~\citep{Cogato_2024, Guo_2025}.
 This is also the case with strong lensing time delays of supernova Refsdal~\citep{Kelly_2023, Grillo_2024}.
 Moreover, the ages of the oldest Galactic stars are much more in line with the low $H_0^{\mathrm{Planck}}$~\citep{Cimatti_2023, Valcin_2025, Xiang_2025}.
+For a summary of these and other constraints on $H_0$ and the matter density parameter $\Om$, we refer the reader to \citet{Banik_2025_no_CMB}.